-- Rising input costs and various production-related challenges, including droughts, disease, invasive species and other pests have placed serious stress on farmers across the state. - Changing global markets and managing agricultural production and price risk have farmers seeking ways to maximize production efficiency to maintain competitiveness. - Issues regarding the balance between Texas' water supply and demand have brought about the need for more efficient use of this vital resource.
+- Rising input costs and various production-related challenges, including droughts, disease, invasive species, pesticide and GMO resistant pest species have placed serious stress on farmers across the state. - Changing global markets and managing agricultural production and price risk have farmers seeking ways to maximize production efficiency to maintain competitiveness. - Issues regarding the balance between Texas' water supply and demand have brought about the need for more efficient use of this vital resource.